Pipcount/PG-DNA-EXTENSION/Questions.md

   - #### A: Only querying, but still need to create a type

 - ### Q: The cast for the DNA datatype seems to be implicit, do we need to add the cast explicitly ?

+- ### Q: Error management, do we need to return null or doing it like we did id okay ?
+(We did it the same way as in complex)